mahajanhrishikesh/Flask-Blog/README.md

 # Flask Blog
-A demo blog made with flask framework.
+A full featured blog made with flask framework.